 FOREVER NOW, 2011… AND BEYOND

-In July 2011, the band rolled out the biggest archival release in Australian music history, remastering all of their extensive catalogue and unearthing 56 new or rare live and studio recordings.
+In July 2011, the band rolled out the biggest archival release in Australian music history, remastering their entire catalogue and unearthing 56 new or rare live and studio recordings.
 It was the first time ever that the band had released their music digitally and it saw 8 of their albums hit the ARIA Top 100 Albums chart and numerous songs hit the singles chart.
-In a strange twist of fate, almost 35 years after it was first released “Khe Sanh” hit the Australian Top 40 for the first time!
+In a strange twist of fate, almost 35 years after it was first released, ‘Khe Sanh’ hit the Australian Top 40 for the first time.

 Cold Chisel then announced their most extensive tour in 30 years and when tickets for the Light The Nitro tour were released in early August, the band was overwhelmed by the massive public reaction, selling over 160,000 tickets in the first day and ultimately going on to sell over 285,000 tickets across Australia and New Zealand.

-In April 2012 Cold Chisel released its 7th studio album.
-Titled, No Plans, the album featured 13 songs drawn from recording sessions in 2010/2011 and includes the final recorded performances by drummer Steve Prestwich.
+In April 2012 Cold Chisel released its 7th studio album, No Plans.
+The album featured 13 songs drawn from recording sessions in 2010/2011 and includes the final recorded performances by drummer Steve Prestwich.
 No Plans, which debuted at #2 on the national ARIA chart, was the band’s first studio album in 14 years.